jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   the test passes

-* I update the notes
+* I add to the notes

   .. code-block:: python
     :lineno-start: 29